PBertinJohannet/Lisaa/README.md

 The code is compiled to bytecode interpreted by a stack machine.

-The machine has a few instructions (25 instructions) that manipulates the stack and can allocate memory on a heap.
+The machine has a few instructions that manipulates the stack and can allocate memory on a heap.

 # Garbage Collection

-The garbage collection is not yet done but the memory layout already has the information to do so.
+Coming soon